American Stars 'n Bars

 8. Like a Hurricane

-The most memorable song may be "Like a Hurricane" that Young wrote two years earlier with Taylor Phelps and the arrangement stick out from the rest of the album due the involvement of Crazy Horse in this song.
+Perhaps the most memorable track is "Like a Hurricane", a song Young wrote two years earlier with Taylor Phelps and the arrangement stick out from the rest of the album due the involvement of Crazy Horse in this song.
 The lyrics of the song also counterparts with the album cover:

 Once I thought I saw you